jblindsay/whitebox-tools/readme.txt

 - No new tools have been added to this release.
 Instead the focus was on improving and enhancing LAS file support and fixing a numbe of bugs.
 These include the following:
-- Support has been added in the LAS file reader for handling Point Record Formats 4-11 in the LAS 1.4 specificiations.
+- Support has been added in the LAS file reader for handling Point Record Formats 4-11 in the LAS 1.4 specifications.
 This includes enhanced support for 64-bit LAS files.
 This change resulted in cascading changes throughout the LiDAR infrastructure and LiDAR tools.
 Future work will focus on writing LAS files in 1.4 format, instead of the current 1.3 format that is saved.